Analytical insight into dark matter subhalo boost factors for Sommerfeld-enhanced $s$- and $p$-wave $\gamma$-ray signals: Subhalo boost factor for velocity-dependent annihilation

-Finally, before moving to the study of the global contribution of a subhalo population to the Sommerfeld enhancement, and beside the detailed understanding of the exact results for single halos, it is interesting to compare the latter with those derived from our approximate ansatz of \citeeq{eq:S_ansatz_tot_m}.
-We report such a comparison in \citefig{fig:ansatz_halo} in terms of the ratio $J_{\cal S}/J$ for halos of masses $10^8$, $10^{12}$, and $10^{15}\,\Msun$, which are typical for host halos corresponding to dwarf galaxies, spiral galaxies, and galaxy clusters, respectively.
-This ratio formally equals the Sommerfeld enhancement factor at the level of an entire halo, but writing it explicitly makes it clear that $J$ and $J_{\cal S}$ are calculated from the full phase-space integration in the accurate numerical result.
-The left (right, respectively) panel shows the comparison for an $s$-($p$-)wave annihilation.
-The dotted curves correspond to the full integrated results, the solid ones to the exact Sommerfeld factors of \citeeq{eq:Sommerfeld_enhancement_s_wave} and \citeeq{eq:Sommerfeld_enhancement_p_wave} evaluated at a single characteristic velocity $\overline{v}(m)$ for each halo.
-The latter was calculated from \citeeq{eq:v_to_m_detail}, by tuning the constant $\omega_0$ to 0.4 (0.6, respectively) for $s$-($p$-)wave annihilation.
-The baselines and the peaks are instead calculated from the ansatz of \citeeq{eq:S_ansatz_tot_m}, evaluated at the same characteristic velocities.
-We see that the simplified ansatz captures the exact behavior reasonably well.
-Moreover, the Sommerfeld enhancement at the level of a full halo displayed in \citefig{fig:ansatz_halo} is quite similar to the local velocity-dependent effective Sommerfeld enhancement depicted in \citefig{fig:ansatz} (except for the $v^2$ $p$-wave correction absorbed in the definition of ${\cal S}$ in the latter case, which does not change the scaling in $\epsilon_\phi$ but rescales the Sommerfeld enhancement by a factor of $\mu^{2\nu}$: this benefits more massive halos but at the same time is more representative of the scaling of the true cross section).
+Finally, before moving to the study of the global contribution of a subhalo population to the Sommerfeld enhancement, it is interesting to compare the accurate numerical results at the level of single halos with those derived from our approximate ansatz of \citeeq{eq:S_ansatz_tot_m}.
+We report such a comparison in \citefig{fig:ansatz_halo} in terms of both the Sommerfeld-enhanced $J_{\cal S}$ factors (top panels) and the ratios $J_{\cal S}/J$ (bottom panels) for halos of masses $10^8$, $10^{12}$, and $10^{15}\,\Msun$, typical of dwarf galaxies, spiral galaxies, and galaxy clusters, placed at distances 0.1, 1, 100~Mpc, respectively.
+An averaged Sommerfeld enhancement factor at the level of an entire halo can be formulated from the ratio $J_{\cal S}/J$ -- $J$ and $J_{\cal S}$ are calculated from a full phase-space integration in the accurate numerical results shown in the plots.
+We actually compare these accurate results (dotted curves) with our analytical approximations (dashed and dot-dashed curves) --- see \citeeq{eq:jm} for the $J$-factor, and \citeeq{eq:JS_halo} for the Sommerfeld-enhanced $J_{\cal S}$-factor.
+The left (right, respectively) panels show the comparisons for an $s$-($p$-)wave annihilation.
+We have also reported solid curves that correspond to the exact Sommerfeld factors of \citeeq{eq:Sommerfeld_enhancement_s_wave} and \citeeq{eq:Sommerfeld_enhancement_p_wave} evaluated at a single characteristic velocity $\overline{v}(m)$ for each halo.
+We used \citeeq{eq:v_to_m_detail} for the latter, and tuned the constant $\omega_0$ to 0.6 (0.8, respectively) for $s$-($p$-)wave annihilation.
+The baselines and the peaks envelopes (dashed and dot-dashed curves) are instead calculated from our analytical ansatz of \citeeq{eq:S_ansatz_tot_m}, evaluated at the same characteristic velocities.
+We see that the analytical approximations capture the exact behaviors reasonably well.
+The peaks amplitudes are slightly underestimated because $\overline{v}(m)$ overestimates the typical speed at the very center of objects.
+As expected from our analytical approximations, the Sommerfeld enhancement at the level of a full halo is quite similar to the local velocity-dependent effective Sommerfeld enhancement depicted in \citefig{fig:ansatz} (except for the $v^2$ $p$-wave correction absorbed in the definition of ${\cal S}$ in the latter case, which does not change the scaling in $\epsilon_\phi$ but rescales the Sommerfeld enhancement by a factor of $\mu^{2\nu}$: this benefits more massive halos but at the same time is more representative of the scaling of the true cross section).